spring-projects/spring-framework/.github/ISSUE_TEMPLATE.md

 <!--
+!!!
+For Security Vulnerabilities, please go to https://pivotal.io/security !!!

-Thanks for raising an issue.
-Please read (and discard) the below:
+Thanks for taking the time to create an issue.
+Please read the following:

-Security Issue?
-Please report responsibly via https://pivotal.io/security.
-Do not diclose here.

-Questions: Please use Stack Overflow.
+- Questions should be asked on Stack Overflow.
+- For bugs, specify affected versions and explain what you are trying to do.
+- For enhancements, provide context and describe the problem.

+Issue or Pull Request?
+Create only one, not both.
+GitHub treats them as the same.
-Issue vs Pull Request: Do not create both.
-You can start with an issue, and submit a pull request later, superseding the issue.
+If unsure, start with an issue, and if you submit a pull request later, the issue will be closed as superseded.

-Bug Reports: Specify affected versions and explain what you're trying do.
-A test case or sample makes it easier for us to diagnose and verify.

-Enhancements and Contributions: Please provide context and explain the problem.
-There may already be a solution, or a way to solve it you had not considered.
 -->